 Falling in Love

-In 1990, she was living with such debilitating anxiety that seeemed to be her norm, that – at her friend’s insistance – she finally learned how to practice meditation and loved it so much, she committed to doing it every day.
-She fell in love with how she felt with and began practicing every day.
-She soon became a resident at a healing/meditation center – a Transcendental Meditation community – the Maharishi Ayurveda Health Center in Lancaster, Massachusetts.
-That’s where popular teacher and best selling author Dr. Deepak Chopra had his medical practice and where Sarah fell in love with the ancient mind/body healing modalities of Ayurveda.
-That’s also where she learned advanced meditation techniques with origins in ancient India which she still practices today.
-A few years later, Deepak moved to California to open his new center and hired Sarah as the Education Program Director for what was soon to be the Chopra Center for Wellbeing.
+It was in 1989 when she was living with such debilitating anxiety that seemed to be her norm, that her friend insisted she learned meditation.
+That’s when she fell in love and committed to meditating every day.
+She fell in love with how she felt and her anxiety diminished.
+She soon sought the secrets to meditation and became a resident at a Transcendental Meditation residential community – what was the Maharishi Ayurveda Health Center in Lancaster, Massachusetts.
+That’s where Dr. Deepak Chopra had his medical practice and where Sarah was immersed in ancient mind/body healing modalities of Ayurveda.
+That’s also where she learned advanced meditation techniques with their origins in ancient India which she still practices today.
+A few years later, Dr. Chopra became the popular teacher and iconic mind/body/spirit advocate he is today.
+He moved his work to California, opened his new center and hired Sarah as the Education Program Director for what was soon to be known as the Chopra Center for Wellbeing.

 A Contemplative Life

 After eight years of being immersed in the world of Ayurveda, ancient wisdom, mind/body health, and teaching meditation and natural healing at the Chopra Center, Sarah took a sabbatical to find the origins of meditation.
-This time, she went to India where she lived in a traditional ashram in Kerala where she meditated at the guru’s feet (a la Eat, Pray, Love), sang Sanskrit chants, practiced yoga, and helped prepare breakfast for the thousands of residents each morning.
-After returning to the States, she became a two-year resident at a remote Zen Buddhist training center.
-That’s where she practiced zazen, walking meditations, and mindfully worked as a cook all while making an impossible vow to “save all sentient beings.”
+This time, she went to India where she lived for a few months in a traditional ashram in Kerala.
+There she meditated at the guru’s feet (a la Eat, Pray, Love), sang Sanskrit chants, practiced yoga, and helped prepare breakfast for the thousands of residents each morning.
+She traveled north to Dharamshala and had the good fortune to meet the Dalai Lama and while there, trained the Tibetan Buddhis nuns in conversational English.
+After returning to the States, she became a resident at a remote Zen Buddhist training center.
+That’s where, for two years, she practiced zazen, walking meditations, and mindfully worked as a vegetarian cook – all while making the daily impossible vow to “save all sentient beings.”

 Real World Work?

-After two years, Sarah heard the call to support the work of luminaries such as best-selling author Gary Zukav in Mount Shasta – where she was immersed in his “spiritual partnership” teaching.
-On her days off, she attended talks by spiritual teachers and one weekend, she met a woman in Southern California who seemed to have the keys to the undoing limiting beliefs that Sarah had learned to live with.
-Her name is Byron Katie and she asked Sarah to be the director of her School for the Work – so Sarah was steeped in the practice of self-inquiry.
+After two years, Sarah left the monastery and moved to Mount Shasta where she supported the work of best-selling author Gary Zukav – and was immersed in his “spiritual partnership” teaching.
+On her days off, she attended talks by spiritual teachers, and one weekend, she met a woman in Southern California who seemed to have the keys to the undoing limiting beliefs that Sarah had learned to live with.
+Her name is Byron Katie, called Katie, and she asked Sarah to be the director of her School for the Work – and was then steeped in the potent practice of self-inquiry.

 “I am dedicated to doing what I can to create more peace on this planet for every living being.
 I believe that when people learn how to meditate and practice every day, their awareness expands and they are able to cultivate their own personal peace.
 When each one of us is peaceful, it creates a more peaceful planet for everyone.
 That’s the kind of planet I want to live on.” – Sarah McLean